makerdao/auction-keeper/README.md

 10 Gwei.

 Auction keeper periodically attempts to increase gas price when transactions are queueing.
-Every 30 seconds, a transaction's gas price will be multiplied by `--gas-initial-multiplier` (default `2.25`, or 225%) until it is mined or `--gas-maximum` (default 100000 Gwei) is reached.
+Every 30 seconds, a transaction's gas price will be multiplied by `--gas-reactive-multiplier` (default `2.25`, or 225%) until it is mined or `--gas-maximum` (default 100000 Gwei) is reached.
+Note that [Parity](https://wiki.parity.io/Transactions-Queue#dropping-conditions), as of this writing, requires a minimum gas increase of `1.125` (112.5%) to propogate transaction replacement; this should be treated as a minimum value unless you want replacements to happen less frequently than 30 seconds (2+ blocks).

 This gas strategy is used by keeper in all interactions with chain.
 When sending a bid, this strategy is used only when the model does not provide a gas price.
 Unless your price model is aware of your transaction status, it is